Absolute $\mathcal F$-Borel classes: Introduction

 \emph{Borel} sets (in some topological space $X$) are the smallest family containing the open sets, which is closed under the operations of taking countable intersections, countable unions and complements (in $X$).
 The family of \emph{$\mc F$-Borel} (resp. \emph{$\mc G$-Borel}) sets is the smallest family containing all closed (resp. open) sets, which is closed under the operations of taking countable intersections and countable unions of its elements.
 In metrizable spaces the families of Borel, $\mc F$-Borel and $\mc G$-Borel sets coincide.
 In non-metrizable spaces, open set might not necessarily be a countable union of closed sets, so we need to make a distinction between Borel, $\mc F$-Borel and $\mc G$-Borel sets.

 In the present paper, we investigate absolute $\mc F$-Borel classes.
 While Borel classes are absolute by \cite{holicky2003perfect} (see Proposition \ref{proposition: HS} below), by \cite{talagrand1985choquet} it is not the case for $\mc F$-Borel classes (see Theorem \ref{theorem: talagrand} below).
-We develop a method of estimating absolute Borel classes from above, which enables us to improve Talgrand's examples and make them more precise.
+We develop a method of estimating absolute Borel classes from above, which enables us to compute the exact complexity of Talagrand's examples and to provide further examples by modifying them.
 Our main results are Theorem \ref{theorem: main theorem} and Corollary \ref{corollary: non K alpha space which is abs K alpha+1}.

 The paper is organized as follows: In the rest of the introductory section, we define the Borel, $\mc F$-Borel and $\mc G$-Borel hierarchies and recall some basic results.
 In Section \ref{section: compactifications}, we recall the definitions and basic results concerning compactifications and their ordering.
 In Theorem \ref{theorem: separable metrizable}, we show that the complexity of separable metrizable spaces coincides with their absolute complexity (in any of the hierarchies).
 Section \ref{section: subspaces} is devoted to showing that absolute complexity is inherited by closed subsets.
-In Section \ref{section: sequences and brooms}, we study special sets of sequences of integers - trees, sets which extend to closed discrete subsets of $\baire$ and the `broom sets' introduced by Talagrand.
+In Section \ref{section: sequences and brooms}, we study special sets of sequences of integers -- trees, sets which extend to closed discrete subsets of $\baire$ and the `broom sets' introduced by Talagrand.
 We study in detail the hierarchy of these sets using the notion of rank.
 In Section \ref{section: broom spaces and parametrization}, we introduce the class of examples of spaces used by Talagrand.
 We investigate in detail their absolute complexity and in Section \ref{section: absolute complexity of brooms}, we prove our main results.